Employee Benefits at Work

 Typically new employees are able to enroll in the health plan when they are hired or after a short waiting period.

-Your company's annual open enrollment
+During your company's annual open enrollment

 Companies also have annual benefits enrollment times when employees can make changes or additions to their plans.
 These are usually in the fall for plans that operate on a calendar year basis, or in spring for plans that operate from July-June.

-A "qualifying" life event
+If you have a "qualifying" life event

 Outside of the above enrollment periods, employees can only make changes to their coverage when they have a qualifying change in life events.
 Examples include getting married, having a baby, moving, losing health coverage through a spouse, or aging out of a parent's plan.